 10 of 10

 Finally, planning a meal is an integral part of cooking.
-Learn which foods go best together, why some food combinations are so good for you, and how to plan the cooking so everything arrives at the table at its peak of perfection.
+Learn which foods go best together, why some food combinations are better for your health, and how to plan the cooking schedule so all of the dishes arrive at the table at their peak of perfection.
+The dishes' textures, colors, and flavors should all be taken into consideration to make a visually appealing, palate pleasing, and cohesive meal.